 Materials and Methods

 Total 100 genotypes were used in the study including 3 checks.
 The genotypes were of 2020 N series and from 2021 N series.
 Total 13 characters were studied.
-Ten plants from each plot were randomly selected for all the morphological observations except for character such as germination % at 45 DAS which were recorded from net area of the standing crop in all the accessions.
+Ten plants from each plot were randomly selected for all the morphological observations except for character such as germination per cent at 45 DAS which were recorded from net area of the standing crop in all the accessions.
 All the remaining observations were recorded from plants in the field at an appropriate time.
 Quantitative parameters were recorded during the last week of December.
 The mean values of each observation obtained from the selected ten plants were used for statistical analysis.
 Seed yield was taken from the net plot area.
 The observations were recorded for 13 traits.
 Out of which six are agro-morphological viz., germination % at 45 DAS, number of tillers at 120 DAS, number of shoots at 240 DAS, single cane weight (kg), stalk length (cm), and cane diameter (cm).
 This study also included brix %, sucrose % and purity % which are quality parameters.
 Number of Millable Canes (N.M.C), C.C.S %, cane yield (t/ha) and CCS (t/ha) are the traits associated with yield.

 2.1 Statistical Analysis